Arizona UTV Registration and Equipment

 This site displays messages left behind by native tribes that once inhabited Parashant National Monument.
-Nampaweap, meaning "foot canyon" in Paiute, is thought to have been a passageway used by the native peoples for migrating from the Grand Canyon to the higher elevation ponderosa pine forests.
-Thousands of petroglyphs embedded into the smooth surface of basalt rock are thought to be a record of events, memories and stories of ancestors who had once passed through this canyon.
+Nampaweap, meaning "foot canyon" in Paiute, is thought to have been a passageway used by the native peoples for traveling from the Grand Canyon to the higher elevation ponderosa pine forests.
+Thousands of petroglyphs marked into the smooth surface of basalt rock are thought to be a record of events, memories and stories of ancestors who had once passed through this canyon.

 Please respect this site and do not destroy, damage, or deface the petrogylphs by touching or walking on them.

 Fed by multiple springs, Tassi Ranch, may have been an important waypoint for Native Americans and American settlers, explorers and ranchers.
 By the mid 1930's the informal use of the springs led to construction of reservoirs, irrigation ditches and a house and outbuildings clustered around the spring.
 These historical structures illustrate how dependent ranchers and homesteaders modified the natural landscape of the desert to create sites for agriculture and settlement in a harsh and remote environment.

 Horse Valley, the original headquarters of Waring Ranch, was homesteaded by Jonathan Deyo "Slim" Waring in the mid 1920's.
 Waring acquired even more land by purchasing others' improvements, filing for water rights and buying tracts of land containing water as they became available, gradually building up control of the grazing rights to the entire Kelly Point plateau.
 By the mid 1960's Waring was the largest private land owner on the Strip, owning 13,000 acres of land and holding three grazing allotment permits.